 John is originally from the St. Louis area.
 He completed his undergraduate education at Missouri State University with a Bachelor of Science in Education (German).
 After that, he was a teaching assistant in Austria through the Austrian-American Fulbright Commission and after ten years of teaching high school German he has completed his M.A. at the University of Illinois Urbana-Champaign.
 Now John is working towards a PhD also at Illinois.

-Conferences and Presentations (Literature)
+Conferences and Presentations (Literature and Culture)

 “Deconstructing National Narratives in Jenny Erpenbeck’s Gehen, ging, gegangen.”
 Third Annual Holocaust, Genocide, Memory Studies Conference, The University of Illinois, Urbana, IL, September 4th, 2020.

 "Space, Emotion, and Social Relationships in Jenny Erpenbeck's Gehen, ging, gegangen (2015)."
 NeMLA session Migration und Heimat, Marriot Copley Place, Boston, MA, March 5th-March 8th, 2020.

 "The Light/Fading Light of Hope for Utopia: Sunsets in Christa Wolf's Der geteilte Himmel (1963) and Eugen Ruge's In Zeiten des abnehmenden Lichts (2011)."
 Graduate Student Conference Utopia Reconsidered 100 years after Weimar, Yale University, New Haven, CT, February 15th and 16th, 2019.